 Children’s jewelry that is imported, manufactured, or sold in California should not contain more than 0.03% of cadmium by weight.

-The Cadmium in Children’s Jewelry Law requires importers or manufacturers to provide certification which proves their jewelry does not contain cadmium in violation of the law.
+The Cadmium in Children’s Jewelry Law requires manufacturers or suppliers to provide certification which proves their jewelry does not contain cadmium in violation of the law.
 Such certification can either be a document or it can be displayed on the jewelry’s packaging.

 Jewelry products are often treated with cadmium to increase their weight and the polish effect.
 Cadmium accumulation in the human body can lead to serious skin irrational or even cancer.
 Therefore, many states in the US restrict cadmium on jewelry, including the state of California.
 Lab testing is generally necessary to confirm that your products don’t contain excessive amounts of cadmium.